jeremiahsnapp/dev-lxc/example-clusters/README.md

 dl init --chef-backend --nodes
 ```

+Cluster build time: 12 minutes

 ### tier

-The `tier` file was created using the following command.
+The [tier_dev-lxc.yml](example-clusters/tier_dev-lxc.yml) file was created using the following command.

 The `reporting` product was uncommented for `chef-be.lxc` and `chef-fe1.lxc`.